LordDeadSheep/blog-tool/README.md

 # blog-tool
 An experimental tool to simplify blogging.
+Currently the example is only available in German.